dlodola/public/docs/_posts/2021-04-12-Draft-test.md

 ...or "look ma', no for loops!"

 I like this example as it demonstrates the brutal efficiency of Python coding without compromising on performance thanks to NumPy's vectorized functions.
-While there are a few extra lines to set things up, the actually kriging algorithm itself is only 4-5 lines of code.
+While there are a few extra lines to set things up, the actually kriging algorithm itself really is only 4-5 lines of code.

 <!--more-->